neondatabase/website/content/docs/extensions/pg_trgm.md

 | 1  | Great Expectations  |
 ```

-The similarity threshold can be adjusted by setting the `pg_trgm.similarity_threshold` parameter (default value is 0.3).
+The similarity threshold can be adjusted by setting the `pg_trgm.similarity_threshold` parameter (default value is `0.3`).

 ## Trigrams

 ### Counting trigrams

-The `pg_trgm` module makes these assumptions about how to count trigrams in a text string.
+The `pg_trgm` module makes these assumptions about how to count trigrams in a text string:

 - Only alphanumeric characters are considered.
 - The string is lowercased before counting trigrams.
 - Each word is assumed to be prefixed with two spaces and suffixed with one space.
 - The set of trigrams output is deduplicated.

 We can use the `show_trgm` function to see how `pg_trgm` counts trigrams in a string.
-Here is an example.
+Here is an example:

 ```sql
 SELECT show_trgm('War and Peace'); -- {" a"," p"," w"," an"," pe"," wa",ace,and,"ar ","ce ",eac,"nd ",pea,war}